agronholm/anyio/docs/streams.rst

     run(main)

-In contrast to other AnyIO streams (but in line with trio's Channels), memory object streams can be closed synchronously, using either the ``close()`` method or by using the stream as a context manager::
+In contrast to other AnyIO streams (but in line with Trio's Channels), memory object streams can be closed synchronously, using either the ``close()`` method or by using the stream as a context manager::